liquidat/ansible-demo-notes/README.md

 - head to logs - show log entries, each module is executed once
 - show handlers, explain links/connections with tasks
 - verify correct playbook with ansible-lint
-- => multi OS, multi host, multi distribution
+- :white_check_mark: multi OS, multi host, multi distribution
-- => tasks can not only be stacked, but also grouped
+- :white_check_mark: tasks can not only be stacked, but also grouped
-- => in combination with variables very flexible
+- :white_check_mark: in combination with variables very flexible
-- => templates add another level - either for configuration files or even for scripts
+- :white_check_mark: templates add another level - either for configuration files or even for scripts
-- => entire setups can be described in Playbooks
+- :white_check_mark: entire setups can be described in Playbooks
-- => use case: complex tasks, especially orchestration of interdependent servers
+- :white_check_mark: use case: complex tasks, especially orchestration of interdependent servers
-- => example: access LB, deactivate host, access monitoring, deactivate host, access host, stop service, update software, start service, check log files, activate host in monitoring, activate in LB
+- :white_check_mark: example: access LB, deactivate host, access monitoring, deactivate host, access host, stop service, update software, start service, check log files, activate host in monitoring, activate in LB
-- => can save time by automating even complex interconnected tasks, regular or not
+- :white_check_mark: can save time by automating even complex interconnected tasks, regular or not
-- => missing yet: not central place, no tracking what was executed when and by whom
+- :white_check_mark: missing yet: not central place, no tracking what was executed when and by whom

 ## Tower, basics
 - show interface